UserlandAlchemist/dotfiles/docs/audacious/INSTALL.audacious.md

 Optional extras:
 - `wallpapers-audacious/`, `icons-audacious/`, and `ssh-audacious/` include assets and configs to review manually.

+#### SSH configuration

+Before stowing the SSH package, ensure the `~/.ssh` directory exists as a **real directory** (not a symlink).
+This prevents `stow` from turning it into a symlink, which would break SSH key handling and permissions.

+    mkdir -p ~/.ssh
+    chmod 700 ~/.ssh

+Then deploy:

+    cd ~/dotfiles
+    stow ssh-audacious
+    chmod 600 ~/.ssh/config

+Only the SSH `config` file is tracked.
+Keys, known_hosts, and other sensitive files are *never* committed to git.
 ---

 ### 15.2 System configuration (requires sudo)